- Dawn GreigChair

 Paul is a Civil Engineer with over 20 years’ experience in the Utility sector in the UK and US across both clean and waste water assets.

-His drive is to build professional networks, improve working practises and deliver customer focused solutions.
+His drive is to build professional networks, improve working practices and deliver customer focused solutions.

 - Chris Brodie